 The lunch box is a great place to start off healthy eating habits – here are some ideas for wholesome, appetising additions:

-- Whole wheat bread, bagels, pita bread, or wraps
+Wholewheat bread, bagels, pita bread, or tortilla wraps

-- Baked, rather than deep fried, chips and snacks
+Baked, rather than deep fried, crisps and snacks

-- Low-fat or fat-free turkey breast, chicken breast, or roast beef
+Low-fat or fat-free turkey breast, chicken breast, ham or roast beef

 Children have small stomachs but big energy requirements, so they do actually need to snack between meals.
 Why not try some of these simple swaps, and you’ll be cutting down on sugar, salt and fat and upping the nutrient levels instead:

-- Toasted sunflower or pumpkin seeds, or a rice cracker instead of chips
+Toasted sunflower or pumpkin seeds, or a rice cracker instead of crisps